 In 1959, the new State of Alaska received its first set of standards from The National Bureau of Standards (NBS).
-The standards were received by (picture below from left to right) Senator Ernest Gruening, U.S. Secretary of Commerce Lewis L. Strauss, Representative Ralph J. Rivers, and Senator E. L. Bartlett.
-Replacement standards were provided by NBS again in 1971.
-These same standards are still in use today.
+The standards were received by (picture below from left to right) Senator Ernest Gruening, U.S. Secretary of Commerce Lewis L.

+Strauss, Representative Ralph J. Rivers, and Senator E. L. Bartlett.
+Updated standards were provided by NBS again in 1971 and are still in use today.
 The Metrology Laboratory has been located in the Huffman Business Park in south Anchorage since December 1979.
-In the 44 years since, thousands of artifacts (weights, volumetric provers, tuning forks, etc.) have been calibrated.
-Calibration ensures accuracy within specification.
+In the 45 years since, the laboratory has performed over one hundred thousand calibrations of artifacts (weights, volumetric provers, tuning forks, etc.) Calibration ensures accuracy within specification.

+Mission Statement

-Mission Statement "Ensuring Accurate Trade Measurements and Enforcing Commercial Vehicle Regulations"
+"Ensuring Accurate Trade Measurements and Enforcing Commercial Vehicle Regulations"